chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Insert, Save
   * Find, Filtering
   * Drop
-  * How to Design a Mongo Schema
+  * How to Design a Mongo Schema?

-* Week 9: Consuming APIs

-  * Params
-  * Queries (URL Encoding)
-  * Parsing & Stringifying
-  * Viewing objects and arrays in Chrome browser & Postman

-* Week 10: SQL Databases
+* Week 12: SQL Databases

   * Concepts - what is relational db and why is it popular?
   * Select Statements